 Some other things you may want to place on or near your meditation altar are:

-- a wireless speaker and music-playing device to add the gentle sounds of soft music or a guided meditation recording to your practice;
+- a wireless speaker (that is if you’re not extra sensitive to electromagnetic waves) and music-playing device to add the gentle sounds of soft music or a guided meditation recording to your practice;

 - a few inspiring spiritual books to read from at the beginning and/or ending of your sitting session;